-Under the EP Act, offsets will only be necessary where residual impacts can be considered 'significant'.
-For further information about the assessment and approval of proposals under the EP Act, including what constitutes a significant impact, refer to the NT EPA website6.
+For further information about the assessment and approval of proposals under the EP Act refer to the NT EPA website6.

-Offsets are not an always an appropriate response.
-Under the Offset Principles, offsets cannot be used to make acceptable an activity with unacceptable impacts, meaning not all residual impacts can be offset (for example, the irreplaceable loss of species or ecosystems).
+In accordance with the Offset Principles, offsets are not always an appropriate response.
+Offsets cannot be used to make acceptable an activity with unacceptable impacts, meaning not all residual impacts can be offset (for example, the irreplaceable loss of species or ecosystems).
 Offsets may be inappropriate where the magnitude of residual impacts cannot be determined, or where uncertainty around the impacts on biodiversity values is so great that appropriate biodiversity offset conditions cannot be determined.